 Contact Our Towson Office Today for Carpal Tunnel Treatment!

-Dr. Eric H. Williams provides ultrasound-guided carpal tunnel release as an alternative to the traditional endoscopic procedure or open surgery.
 We encourage you to learn more about your options for quickly and effectively addressing your carpal tunnel pain by contacting our Towson office.